carbonplan/ocr-web/lib/climate-risk-explainer/index.md

   <WindComparison />

   <FigureCaption number={2}>
-Comparing the risk from Scott et al. (2024) and our method for the Altadena neighborhood of Los Angeles, where a devastating urban conflagration hit in early 2025.
-The risk of loss (i.e., RPS) maps differ between the two datasets, with wind spreading risk south into communities for our dataset while the Scott et al. approach spreads risk uniformly.
+Comparing the risk from Scott et al. (2024) and our method for the area around Griffith Observatory in Los Angeles.
+The risk of loss (i.e., RPS) maps differ between the two datasets, with wind preferentially spreading risk southeast for our dataset while the Scott et al. approach spreads risk uniformly.
 Streets data from <Link href="https://www.openstreetmap.org/copyright">OpenStreetMap</Link>.
   </FigureCaption>
 </Figure>